-Hive Beetles are a pain for many US beekeepers.
+Small Hive Beetles are a major problem for many US beekeepers.
 If you live in the south and have bee hives, you have probably met them.
+Beekeepers become very inventive and sometimes a little nuts in the struggle to keep hives “beetle free”.
+One interesting option is to build a DIY inspect pooter.

 Even the most mild mannered, even tempered beekeeper will get a kick out of squishing Small Hive Beetles with their hive tool.
 The beetle battle has begun.

-The adult beetles begin this bee hive nightmare by flying into the hive and laying eggs.
+Adult beetles begin this beehive nightmare by flying into the hive and laying eggs.
 Any colony that may be weak or under populated is unable to chase the beetles or remove eggs and larva.
-They are unable to fight this beetle battle on their own.

 It is the beetle larva that do the actual damage to a bee colony.
-Read more about Small Hive Beetles – Here.
+They can take down even a strong hive if allowed to multiply unchecked.

 Preventing Beetle Larva In The Hive